u2takey/registry-bench/README.md

    --pull.count value             pull count in each step, if test with cdn/cache, you may set more than 1 (default: 1) [$PULL_COUNT]
-   --debug                        debug mode [$DEBUG] --randomtag                    append random tag [$RANDOMTAG] --help, -h                     show help
+   --debug                        debug mode [$DEBUG] --randomtag                    append random tag [$RANDOMTAG] --test-mirror                  test mirror will ignore size related params, and always use repo for pull [$TEST-MIRROR] --help, -h                     show help
    --version, -v                  print the version
 ```